jsherman212/xnuspy/README.md

 you can call other functions from your hooks. `__DATA` is shared so changes to global variables are seen by both EL1 and EL0.
 This is done only once per process.
-The kernel virtual address of the replacement function on this mapping is figured out and is saved right before the replacement trampoline.
+The kernel virtual address of the replacement function on this mapping is figured out and is saved right before the address of the replacement trampoline.
 Finally, an unconditional immediate branch from the kernel function to the replacement trampoline is assembled and is what replaces the first instruction of that function.

 # Device Security
 This module completely neuters KTRR/AMCC lockdown and KPP.
 I don't